LuccaMilano/CNN-Model/README.md

 The files starting with 'Time' are models in the time domain.

 All files denote if the validation was made by k-fold or split in the name.

+To run the files it's necessary to download the database from https://www.physionet.org/content/sleep-edfx/1.0.0/ and put it in the same folder of the project.